KurtWagner/zlinter-custom-rule-example/README.md

 # zlinter - custom rule example

-A tiny project with a custom example rule to poke around
+A tiny zig 0.14.1 project with a custom example rule to poke around

 ```shell
 zig build lint